The Holy Spirit of God.

 It is wrong to try to become completely spiritual whilst still in this world by, say, sitting atop a metaphorical, forty foot pole and meditating 24/7.
 If we could achieve a form of total spiritual isolation in some strange way then whatever spirituality is contained in this shell of flesh and blood that we inhabit would simply depart from our bodies.

-The caterpillar has one advantage over human beings due to its developmental actions being instinctive and so it will work tirelessly towards reaching its goal without the hindrance of a cognitive intellect.
+The caterpillar has one advantage over human beings due to its developmental actions being instinctive, and so it will work tirelessly towards reaching its goal without the hindrance of a cognitive intellect.
 We, on the other hand, have a reasoning intelligence which, when combined with an acute awareness of self, makes many of us mistakenly believe that the earthly body we inhabit is the only one.
-We then stop struggling and growing in the spirit and sadly, like the caterpillar should it cease in its toil, we will die and never know the splendour and glory of the next stage that is there for the taking.
+We then stop struggling and growing in the spirit and sadly, like the caterpillar should it cease in its toil, we will die and our humanity will never know the splendour and glory of the next stage that is there for the taking.

-Just as I cannot see light itself but only those things it illuminates and makes visible, I can only know God, when His divine light illuminates my mind through His Holy Spirit.
-Whilst I cannot see God, I can truly know Him through His reflected glory; through Christ, the Incarnate Son of God and this insight is enabled by the Holy Spirit working within me.
+Just as I cannot see light itself but only those things it illuminates and makes visible I can only know God when His divine light illuminates my mind through His Holy Spirit.
+Whilst I cannot see God, I can truly know Him through His reflected glory which is Christ, the Incarnate Son of God, and this insight is enabled by the Holy Spirit working within me.

 The living, acting God of Christian theology is, of course, the source of all my concepts and whilst this makes them true they are possibly distorted by my acquired personal prejudices being loaded on them.
 Everything I do comes from God, but it is up to me to decide whether I perform my deeds like Saul or Paul but without input from God I would have no concepts at all.